 “I don’t know, sir.
 It was a joke.”

-“Yes,” he answered looking down.
+“Yes,” he answered, looking down.

-“Oh, you liar,” cried I angrily and put before him the other letters, and the two clean sheets that we had taken from the old man.
+“Oh, you liar,” I cried angrily and showed him the other letters and the clean sheets.
+Seeing the string with three knots, he began to cry.

 I told the Sergeant to arrest him.
-Next morning I sent for him again.
+Next morning, I sent for him again.

-He said that he was a great reader of spy stories and detective novels.
-He lived together with his parents, who were both alive, on an old farm some five miles from our fort.
+He said he was a great reader of spy stories and detective novels.
+He lived with his parents on an old farm five miles from our fort.
+One day, he decided to run away and try life as a soldier in a fort.
+That is why he came to us with an imaginary story.

 Such was the end of this curious experience.